Search

 Overall, open and genuine communication between employee and employer is key to ensuring that both understand their respective positions and seeing if there is a way forward for the employee to remain motivated in the role before key talent is lost.

-If you require further advice on this topic, please do not hesitate to contact a member of our employment law team.
+If you require further advice on this topic, please do not hesitate to contact a member of our employment lawyers for employers.

 About this article